Will I Go Bald If My Dad Is Bald?

 Does Baldness Come from Mom or Dad?

-You've probably heard the saying, "If your mom's dad is bald, you'll go bald too." or "If your dad is bald, you'll go bald as well."
+You've probably heard, "If your mom's dad is bald, you'll go bald too." or "If your dad is bald, you'll go bald as well."
 While there's some truth to this, it's not the whole story.

 You can inherit the baldness gene from both the mother and father's side of the family, although there's a higher chance of getting it from the mother's side.
 This means your dad or paternal grandfather's baldness can give you a clue about your future hair loss, but it's not the sole reason why you may also go bald.